- What is it?

 There is insufficient scientific evidence to demonstrate that one technique is clearly better than the other, although the CHIVA strategy is generally less aggressive than phlebectomy.
 Both techniques usually require an incision of 5-6 cm, normally in the groin (in the case of varicose veins accessory to the internal saphenous vein), or behind the knee (in cases accessory to the external saphenous vein).

-Once the cause is corrected, the aforementioned varicose veins are extracted using small incisions following their trajectory.
+Once the cause has been corrected, the varicose veins themselves are removed through small incisions along their path, a technique known as phlebectomy.

 Treatment complications